-For the 40 ordinary quarterly calculations over the ten-year period 2011-2020, the difference between the two calculations was on average 0.9 percentage points, in absolute terms, of the relative volume change of GDP for one quarter compared with the corresponding quarter one year earlier.
-The median for the same period was 0.9 percentage points in absolute terms.
+For the 40 ordinary quarterly calculations over the period 2012-2021, the difference between the two calculations was on average 0.9 percentage points, in absolute terms, of the relative volume change of GDP for one quarter compared with the corresponding quarter one year earlier.
+The median for the same period was 1.0 percentage points in absolute terms.

 The largest residual item was negative (production side < expenditure side) and amounted to -2.7 percentage points and the lowest was 0.0 percentage points.
 The largest positive residual item was 1.9 percentage points.
 On average for the period, the residual item has been slightly negative.
 The above analysis is based on the first calculation occasion for a quarter.
-The quarter is revised in future calculation rounds (see section 2.3 below), but this picture does not change very much.
+The quarter is revised in future calculation rounds (see section 2.3 below), but the general picture holds true.

-In order to report one single result, balancing is performed of the calculations from the production and expenditure sides.
+In order to report a single GDP result, balancing is performed on the calculations from the production and expenditure sides.
 This means that one side is adjusted downwards and the other side upwards.
-Before the balancing, and hence before ending up with the final residual item described above, the calculation result has been analysed and any assessment corrections made.
+Before the balancing, and hence before ending up with the final residual item described above, the calculation results have been analysed and any assessment corrections have been made.
 Such corrections entail a divergence from the result obtained from the regular statistical source or calculation model.
 This is done based on clear indications that these are misleading for the calculation period concerned.

 As of the calculation round published on 13 September 2019, a model-based adjustment is also done of the calculation from the production side to take account of changes in the input coefficient.
-The adjustment is estimated supported by input and output VAT data.
-The production and expenditure side are then balanced in the same amount.
-This approach has been used for the quarters in 2018 and onwards.
+The adjustment is estimated with the aid of input and output VAT data.
+The production and expenditure side are then balanced by the same amount.
+This approach has been applied for the quarters of 2018 and onwards.

-Previously, the residual item was balanced, after any assessment corrections, using balancing principles determined on the basis of the historical relationship of both calculations to the outcome of the annual calculations in different phases of the business cycle.
+Prior to 2019, the residual item was balanced, after any assessment corrections, using balancing principles determined on the basis of the historical relationship of both calculations to the outcome of the annual calculations in different phases of the business cycle.